Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-12-3-magnet-cft-8.md

 Ah.
 This php script loads a bind shell on port `17001` that can execute commands using `shell_exec`.
 This rules out using php for `Hosting a database`, `Serving a webpage`, and `To run a php webshell`.
 So the solution must be `Create a fake systemd service`?
 Lets double check.

-using `ls -la etc/systemd/system/` we can see the system services:
+Using `ls -la etc/systemd/system/` we can see the system services:

 ```
 drwxr-xr-x 12 root root 4096 Oct  6  2019 .